How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 How do I set up SecureMyEmail to encrypt iCloud email

 • First, set up an "app-specific" password with Apple.
 This is a password that you will use with SecureMyEmail instead of your Apple ID.
+This is an Apple thing, but not a bad idea.
 You can just name it "SecureMyEmail" or whatever you want.

 • Go to our pricing page and decide if you want to purchase the bundle with VPN, or scroll down and just do the free trial of SecureMyEmail.